A History of Pease Pottage

 The dish was supposedly fed to prisoners passing through the village, either travelling east and west between East Grinstead and Horsham, or north and south between London and Lewes.
 Neither route, however, is likely to have gone through Pease Pottage regularly.

-An alternative story claims that pea–related sustenance was taken here by law–abiding citizens travelling between London and Brighton, although the name was first recorded long before a road linked Pease Pottage and Brighton.
+An alternative story claims that pea-related sustenance was taken here by law-abiding citizens travelling between London and Brighton, although this too is unlikely; the name was first recorded long before a road linked Pease Pottage and Brighton.

 A more persuasive explanation may be that the name refers to the texture of the muddy ground which would have characterised the area (according to A Dictionary of English Place–Names, Oxford University Press, 1998).